 Drop Off box for video cards will be at the Championship trailer.
-Cards must be placed in slot corresponding to car number within 15 minutes after each official session.Announcements w channels when car after testing, pract Bick Up hoves will
+Cards must be placed in slot corresponding to car number within 15 minutes after each official session.

 Announcements will be made via official channels when cards are available for pick up after testing, practice, and qualifying sessions.
 Pick Up boxes will be available at the Championship trailer.
 Teams can expect to pick up cards for race sessions at the next event.